rkdrnf/mongodb-ngram-test/README.md

 Currently only 3-gram is used for scoring fetched sentences.
 Using weighted arithmetic mean score of multi ngram might results in better relavancy in fetched sentences.

+## Score calculation
-Currently, Score for specific ngram is calculated as below.
+Score is calculated as below.

 ```
 TM = The number of matched ngram segments in stored sentence